Summary

 ...

-Repeat for the demo and run them.
+Repeat for the demo build script and run them both.

 Once the library has been compiled you will have the following files at the lib directory: